JRyanShue/MegaHack2022-YamanBlakeRyan/README.md

 # Therapize

-Our project is built to address prompt category 6: health and sustainable development goal #3: Good Health and Well-Being.
+Our project is built to address prompt 6: health and sustainable development goal #3: Good Health and Well-Being.
 _Therapize_ connects people seeking mental health with volunteer professionals, aiming to increase access to mental health